 Keep employee workloads reasonable

 Check in regularly with your staff and make sure they don’t feel overwhelmed.
 If they do, consider other ways to divide up the work, whether it’s hiring more staff, outsourcing, or switching to a practice management system that automates processes and allows patients to manage part of their treatment online.
-Greyfinch’s platform has many tools to help lighten the load for your staff, whether through automatic billing, patient onboarding, pre-set appointment reminders, and so much more.
+Greyfinch’s practice management system has many tools to help lighten the load for your staff, whether through automatic billing, patient onboarding, pre-set appointment reminders, and so much more.
 Greyfinch allows you to “set it and forget it” for many of your staff’s daily tasks, reducing their workload and ensuring a better experience for your patients.

 If you feel ready to explore everything Greyfinch can do to improve your orthodontic practice us, contact us today for a free demo!